 👩🏼🌾 Ingredients

 - Glass noodles (or cellophane noodles) are long gelatinous noodles made from the starch of mung beans, potatoes, sweet potatoes, or tapioca.
-They are gluten-free, and can be served hot or cold.
-Cook them by soaking in hot water, or by boiling them for a few minutes.
+They are gluten-free and can be served hot or cold.
+Cook them by soaking them in hot water or boiling them for a few minutes.
 Unlike wheat noodles, they do not become sticky when cool.
-On their own, they do not have much taste, but readily soak in the flavors of any dish.
+They readily soak up the flavors of any dish.

-- Frozen shelled edamame is an easy way to add protein and heart healthy fats to a vegan diet.
-Simply thaw them under running water and they are ready to use.
+- Frozen-shelled edamame is an easy way to add protein and heart-healthy fats to a vegan diet.
+Thaw them under running water and they are ready to use.
 They add a nutty bite and buttery quality to this salad.

-- A combination of toasted sesame seeds, sesame oil and toasted sesame oil enhance the flavors and texture of this dish.
+- The combination of toasted sesame seeds, sesame oil, and toasted sesame oil enhances the flavors and texture of this dish.

 🍜 Substitutions